BingnanHuo/BingnanHuo.github.io/content/authors/admin/_index.md

 Hi!
 I am Bingnan Huo (霍秉楠), a masters student at Brown University.
 I am a part of the [Intelligent Robotics Lab](http://irl.cs.brown.edu/), led by [Prof. George Konidaris](https://cs.brown.edu/people/gdk/), which conducts research on reinforcement learning, planning, and robotics.
 I am interested in building AI systems that learn and solve complex tasks in the real world, with reinforcement learning and robotics
 My research interests include artificla intelligence, reinforcement learning, and robotics.
-Bingnan is passionate about using reinforcement learning to solve real-world problems and improve people's lives.
+I am passionate about using technology to solve real-world problems and improve people's lives.